nzchris73/aoo-mozilla-en-dict/README.md

 ## Release Cycle

-Regular dictionary updates are released three times per year — on the **first day of January, May, and September**.
+Regular dictionary updates are released three times per year — on the **first day of January, May, and September** — unless there is something urgent to address, in which case a release may be published earlier.

 Monthly releases are no longer feasible due to the considerable workload associated with maintaining six dictionary variants.